 You cannot put a freeze on a Social Security number.
 You can block access to your Social Security record, which would prevent you or others from making changes to your personal information online or via phone.
 Contact 800-772-1213 to do this.

 You are also able to freeze your credit, which means no one will be able to access your credit report so no one will likely be able to apply for credit in your name.
 You can do this by contacting Equifax, Experian, and TransUnion, which are the three major credit reporting agencies.

 Social Security numbers were originally created in 1936 to track how much money workers in the U.S. made so they could receive the appropriate amount of Social Security benefits.

 Because Social Security numbers are universal and almost every legal U.S. resident has one, this unique identifying number is now used for many purposes including reporting income taxes, applying for bank accounts, applying for government benefits, and applying for credit.

 How do you check to see if someone is using your Social Security number?

 You can use your my Social Security account to confirm your personal information and check your earnings record.
 You can also keep tabs on whether your number is being misused to apply for new credit by monitoring your credit reports.

 You can obtain reports for free from www.annualcreditreport.com.
 Normally, you get one report per year from each of the major credit reporting agencies, but the agencies are offering one free report per week during the COVID-19 pandemic.

 If you want to reduce your risk of identity theft, keep your Social Security card and other personally identifiable information secure.
-The above tips for protecting your card could help, and you can also learn more about how to prevent identity theft online to minimize the chances of thieves and fraudsters stealing your personal information and using it in a way that hurts you.
+The above tips for protecting your card could help, and you can also learn more about the best identity theft protection so you can have peace of mind.